-So I just got back from Mallorca, where I spent a short but very sweet 36 hours.
-Yep, thanks to Jet2 Holidays [gifted trip] I managed to squeeze an idyllic holiday into a standard weekend.
-I swam in the sea, got a tan, drank local wine, ate seafood on the beach...ticked all the holiday boxes!
-I guess the main thing I learnt from this trip —besides the fact that Mallorca is mad beautiful (more on that to come) — is that package holidays don’t have to mean the played-out stereotype of all-inclusive drinks, dubious breakfast buffets, and noisy children by the pool.
+Mallorca is an insanely beautiful place.
+I spent a short but very sweet 36 hours on the island thanks to JET2 HOLIDAYS [gifted trip] but managed to squeeze an idyllic holiday into just a weekend.
+I swam in the sea, got a tan, drank local wine, ate seafood on the beach…ticked all the holiday boxes!
+On of the main things I learnt from this trip —besides the fact that Mallorca is mad beautiful (more on that to come) — is that package holidays don’t have to mean the played-out stereotype of all-inclusive drinks, dubious breakfast buffets, and noisy children by the pool.
 What they do do is make trips quick to plan, easy to book, and straightforward when you get there.
 Perfect for when you’re short on time (and budget) and want to dive straight in to holiday mode.
 Here’s how to spend 36 hours on the seriously beautiful island of Mallorca…

-Caleia Talayot Spa Hotel — located in Cala Millor, slap bang in the middle of the east coast of Mallorca, Caleia Talayot Spa Hotel is a great 4-star hotel that’s brilliantly located right on the beach front, an hour from Palma airport.
-Rooms are spacious, clean and comfy, and there's a sun-drenched terrace and pool, which is a great spot for sundowners, and a day of sunbathing if you don’t really feel like moving.
+CALEIA TALAYOY SPA HOTEL — located in Cala Millor, slap bang in the middle of the east coast of Mallorca, Caleia Talayot Spa Hotel is a great 4-star hotel that’s brilliantly located right on the beach front, an hour from Palma airport.
+Rooms are spacious, clean and comfy, and there’s a sun-drenched terrace and pool, which is a great spot for sundowners, and a day of sunbathing if you don’t really feel like moving.
 Breakfast isn’t included but I sometimes think that’s quite a good thing as it gets you out exploring early.
-Get a cheap and tasty breakfast baguette on the promenade at Sa Caleta.
+Get a cheap and tasty breakfast baguette on the promenade at SA CALETA.

 It’s still on my list to do a full blog on car hire in Europe but my top three takeaways are 1) Get the smallest car you can for squeezing into tight parking spaces.
 2) Always book online beforehand for the same car at a snip of the price.
 And 3) Don’t forget you need to have a credit card in the name of the lead driver with you.